tobybellwood/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

   * `None` will mean a route for HTTP will _not_ be created, and no redirect will take place.
 * `hsts` can be set to a value of `max-age=31536000;includeSubDomains;preload`.
 Ensure there are no spaces and no other parameters included.
 Only the `max-age` parameter is required.
 The required `max-age` parameter indicates the length of time, in seconds, the HSTS policy is in effect for.

-{% hint style="info" %}
+!!!
+Note "Note:"
 	If you plan to switch from a SSL certificate signed by a Certificate Authority \(CA\) to a Let's Encrypt certificate, it's best to get in touch with your Lagoon administrator to oversee the transition.
 There are [known issues](https://github.com/tnozicka/openshift-acme/issues/68) during the transition.
 The workaround would be manually removing the CA certificate and then triggering the Let's Encrypt process.
-{% endhint %}

 {% tabs %}
 {% tab title=".lagoon.yml" %}